 What’s the Difference Between Green Tomatoes and Tomatillos?

-The easiest way to tell them apart is to note that when a tomatillo is ripe, it remains a small, green fruit, and it grows inside a papery husk called a calyx.
+Green tomatoes and tomatillos are different in ripeness and usages as well, so it’s not always okay to substitute one for the other.
+Tomatillos also tend to be juicier and not as firm as green tomatoes, so they are quite different in texture.
+When a tomatillo is ripe, it remains a small, green fruit, and it grows inside a papery husk called a calyx.
 On the other hand, a green tomato is the unripe fruit of any variety of tomato plant.
 The fruit does not grown inside a papery husk, and it can be large or small and picked at any time throughout the summer or fall.

 What Are Tomatillos?

-Although they are mainly used in savory applications, you can use them on the sweet side of things like in this spiced chocolate cake with sweet tomatillo sauce.
+Although tomatillos are mainly used in savory applications, you can use them on the sweet side of things like in this spiced chocolate cake with sweet tomatillo sauce.
+Tomatillos are most often used in dishes Salsa Verde and Chile Verde Stew, although they can also be eaten raw and can be found year-round, most often in Latin American grocery stores.

-What Does a Tomatillo Taste Like?
+What Do Tomatillos Taste Like?

 How to Use Tomatillos